Looking for more in About us or Our policies?

 I. Recruitment and Disclosure Scotland

-An important element of Scottish Book Trust's child protection policy is to recruit appropriately trained and experienced staff into post.
-All staff who, through their work with Scottish Book Trust, have access to children or young people in any form (e.g. face to face, telephone, online, through our programme submissions) must have basic clearance from Disclosure Scotland.
+An important element of Scottish Book Trust’s Child Protection Policy is to recruit appropriately trained and experienced staff into post.
+All staff who are employed by Scottish Book Trust, must have Basic Disclosure clearance from Disclosure Scotland.

 J. Training

-Line managers and Heads of Team must ensure that all staff who work with children as part of their role at Scottish Book Trust have attended the in-house Child Protection training or have completed the NSPCC (Scotland) online training course.
+Line managers and Heads of Team must ensure that all staff who work with children as part of their role at Scottish Book Trust have completed the NSPCC (Scotland) Introduction to Child Protection online training course and follow up discussions with the DCPO/Deputy DCPO.
 The completion certificate should be handed to the HR administrator for storing.

 Appendix 1: Digital Child Protection Policy